Coreboost/vmsport/2do.md

   * Create IFDL Translator in Python
   * Generate a HTML/Javascript client, possibly by implementing a number of React components that map to the IFDL components.
-  * Use (possibly) protocolbuffers and something, socket.io, nullMQ, whatever to communicate with the backend which will be a go-webserver.
+  * Use (possibly) protocolbuffers and something, socket.io, nullMQ, whatever to communicate with the backend which will be a go-webserver, or more likely as thing stands, a Python or C web server.

 Test on OpenVMS
 ---------------